 The Path of Life

 Christians do what we do before God.
-Our deepest heart’s desire is to pleases our Lord, not to win favor with man.
+Our deepest heart desires to please our Lord, not to win favor with man.
 We therefore daily seek His thoughts and direction about everything in our lives.
 He promises to show us the path of life, how to live fully in His presence.
 He knows every detail of the life He has for us, including the number of hairs on our heads!
-We need the light of His higher life to see through this present darkness to the high way He has planned and purposed for each of us:
+We need the light of His higher life to see through this present darkness to the highway He has planned and purposed for each of us:

 “‘For My thoughts are not your thoughts, neither are your ways My ways,’ declares the LORD.
 ‘For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”
 Isaiah 55:8-9 NASB